 Research in Agilio’s group is centered on the concept of designer liquid: a solvent, a reaction or separation medium, an electrolyte, a lubricant, etc. with properties tailored in view of applications in sustainable chemical processes and devices.
 Starting from an understanding of interactions, ordering and dynamics at the molecular level, the group’s work aims at explaining the properties of technological fluids, such as dissolving ability, miscibility, viscosity, or surface properties.
 The two main research topics are:

 - Interactions of liquids with nanomaterials, such as nanoparticles, nanotubes and atomically-thin two-dimensional materials (graphene, MoS2, etc.), with the objective of designing solvents for exfoliation and electrolytes for devices including supercapacitors, liquid-gated transistors and sensors.

-Agilio Padua authored 140 scientific papers that were cited more than 9000 times in the literature (h-index 47).
-One of his papers was cited more than 1000 times, four more than 500 times.
+Agilio Padua authored 150 publications that were cited about 10 000 times in the literature (h-index 47).
+One of his papers was cited more than 1000 times, twenty more than 100 times.
 Some of his positions and awards are:

 - Rossini Lecture Award of the Int.
 Assoc. of Chem.
 Thermodynamics (2018).